 Text or Code Segment

-Code segment, also known as text segment contains machine code of the compiled program.
+The code segment, also known as the text segment which contains the machine code of the compiled program.
 The text segment of an executable object file is often a read-only segment that prevents a program from being accidentally modified.
-So this memory contains .bin
+So this memory contains .bin or .exe or .hex etc.

 As a memory region, a text segment may be placed below the heap or stack in order to prevent heaps and stack overflows from overwriting it.